1. The Ghost in the quill

 Hero has no mother to speak out against her father’s death threat.
-She only has Beatrice, and in this particular scene, Benedick is the only one who acknowledges anything she says (I’ll get back to this.)
+She only has Beatrice, and in this particular scene, Benedick is the only one who acknowledges anything Beatrice says (I’ll get back to this).
 But Juliet has a mother, and so when Old Capulet threatens her life surely her mother steps in to help her.

-If we are using Romeo and Juliet as the model, I think we can say that even if Innogen was present in Act IV, scene I, when Hero is accused and threatened by her father, Innogen would have either chosen to stay out of the matter, or have been powerless to help.
+If we are using Romeo and Juliet as the model, I think we can say that even if Innogen were present in Act IV, scene i, when Hero is accused and threatened by her father, Innogen would have either chosen to stay out of the matter, or have been powerless to help.
 But would this matter have come to pass at all if Innogen was around?